ericoporto/ags-manual-wiki/acintro4.md

 "Pick up object".
 We actually want to use the "Interact object" event, because we are using the default Sierra-style interface which doesn't have a specific Pick Up mode.
-The "Pick up", "Usermode1" and "Usermode2" events are useful if you go for a lucasarts-style interface which has more verb types available to the player.
+The "Pick up", "Usermode1" and "Usermode2" events are useful if you go for a lucasArts-style interface which has more verb types available to the player.

 So, select "Interact object" and click the "..." button.
 When the player